It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

-Despite women surviving longer when diagnosed early, the treatment leaves adverse effects including less functional capacity, fatigue, depression, low immunity and loss of flexibility.
-All of which affect quality of life.
+Despite women surviving longer when diagnosed early, the treatment leaves adverse effects including less functional capacity, fatigue, depression, low immunity and loss of flexibility, all of which, affect the quality of life.

-After treatment, it can be challenging for someone to get up and moving.
+After treatment, it can be challenging for someone to get up and move.
 But it is important to do so.
 Exercising post-treatment can provide many benefits including:

 - Maintaining or improving strength and flexibility